-Every jurisdiction has different tree canopy goals and strategies based on their community values. topography and environmental conditions and development patterns and zoning.
-American Forests previously recommended a 40 percent canopy cover goal, but then adjusted the goal to be more site specific.
+Every jurisdiction has different tree canopy goals and strategies based on their community values, topography and environmental conditions and development patterns and zoning.
+American Forests used to recommend a 40 percent canopy cover goal, but then adjusted the goal to be more site specific.
 The following exhibit shows the existing canopy cover and goals of our neighboring cities.